Greece Digital Nomad Visa Guide (2024)

 Therefore, if you love to spend time outside, you’ll love the Greek weather.

-The warmest months are July and August, and at the same time, those are the months when sea temperatures are highest.
+July and August are the warmest months, and those are also the months when sea temperatures are highest.

 The air quality in Greece is moderate.

-In bigger cities, it is possible for air quality to deteriorate from time to time and become unhealthy for people sensitive to air pollution.
+In bigger cities, air quality can deteriorate from time to time and become unhealthy for people sensitive to air pollution.

-On the other hand, according to the available data, in southern parts of Greece, the air quality is almost constantly good.
+On the other hand, according to the available data, in southern Greece, the air quality is almost constantly good.

-The biggest contributors to the occasional deterioration of air quality in Greece are common wildfires that are caused by climate change and high temperatures
+The biggest contributors to the occasional deterioration of air quality in Greece are common wildfires caused by climate change and high temperatures.

 The biggest problem with the air quality in Greece is the concentration of particle pollution.
-The current concentration of PM2,5 in Greece is 3,8 times higher than what WHO values as good.
+The current concentration of PM2,5 in Greece is 3,5 times higher than what the WHO values as good.

 Therefore, further improvements are needed in that aspect.